-- 18. The flexible nature of work covered by this guidance could result in a combination of subject matter being reported on or assured.
+- 16. The flexible nature of work covered by this guidance could result in a combination of subject matter being reported on or assured.
 Clear scoping and agreement between the assurance provider and the recipient of the work is vital.
-It will help to ensure that the recipient is aware of when the work will allow them to reach a conclusion on the entity's publicly presented or widely used metrics for regulatory capital, or where there are scope limitations which mean only distinct elements of these are covered, and recipients must draw their own conclusions. - 19.
+It will help to ensure that the recipient is aware of when the work will allow them to reach a conclusion on the entity's publicly-presented or widely-used metrics for regulatory capital, or where there are scope limitations which mean only distinct elements of these are covered, and recipients must draw their own conclusions. - 17.
 The assurance provider will use an agreed clear and precise scope to communicate in a meaningful way when reporting.
 Good reporting will be fair, balanced and understandable.
-Where a formal conclusion on the subject matter is presented, this should not mislead the recipients of the report into drawing conclusions (either positively or negatively) about areas which have not been subject to assurance or other work. - 20.
-'Fair, balanced and understandable' is a specific concept in UK financial reporting as set out by the UK Financial Reporting Council (the FRC) in the UK Corporate Governance Code.
-Use of the phrase in this guidance does not strictly equate to the FRC definition, but is a matter for those issuing reporting to consider how they can most clearly communicate in their report on the basis of the recipient and the subject matter of the report.
-For example, this may involve translating the scope and context of the work performed into what it means for the capital ratio as a whole, or whatever other metric or piece of information that the user of the report is most familiar with. - 21.
-To effectively communicate with the recipients of reporting, the assurance provider should consider: - the size of the entity; - the level of familiarity the recipient of the report or assurance opinion has with the subject matter and the level of detail required; - the proportion of the relevant subject area covered by the assignment and how to meaningfully express this to the recipients in the context of how they normally receive that data; - the assurance conclusion within the wider context of a work programme or future work, if it is a standalone assignment; - the difference between substantive work and controls work; and - the nature of scoped out areas, such as model approval and design. - 22.
-There is further guidance for scoping formal external assurance work in ISAE 3000

-Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
+Where a formal conclusion on the subject matter is presented, this should not mislead the recipients of the report into drawing conclusions (either positively or negatively) about areas which have not been subject to assurance or other work. - 18.
+To effectively communicate with the recipients of reporting, the assurance provider should consider: - the size of the entity; - the level of familiarity the recipient of the report or assurance opinion has with the subject matter and the level of detail required; - the proportion of the relevant subject area covered by the engagement and how to meaningfully express this to the recipients in the context of how they normally receive that data; - the assurance conclusion within the wider context of a work programme or future work, if it is a one-off piece of work; - the difference between substantive work and controls work; and - the nature of scoped out areas, such as model approval and design. - 19.
+There is further guidance for scoping formal external assurance work in International Standards on Assurance Engagements 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
 This includes guidance on the involvement of parties at the requisite level of seniority and experience, considering the rationale of the scope as well as the scope itself, and scoping the work of experts to be used.